rShekhtman/jInv.jl/examples/2016-RTH-SISC/JointInversionExample/README.md

 invertEik = true;
 invertJoint = invertDC & invertEik
 ```
-Choose the approprriate flags combination for the desired experiment.
+Choose the appropriate combination of flags for the desired experiment.